About Diffused Editor

 Why Choose This Dithering Tool?

-- 8 Professional Algorithms: Floyd-Steinberg error diffusion, Atkinson (retro Mac), Ordered Bayer matrix, Sierra, Two-Row Sierra, Burkes, Jarvis-Judice-Ninke, and Diffusion Dots bitmap style
+- 11 Professional Algorithms: Floyd-Steinberg, Atkinson (retro Mac), Ordered Bayer matrix, Blue Noise (Void-and-Cluster), Sierra, Two-Row Sierra, Burkes, Stucki, Jarvis-Judice-Ninke, Sierra Lite, and Diffusion Dots bitmap style

-- Professional Quality: Implements LAB color space for perceptual color matching, smart median-cut palette extraction, and float-precision error diffusion
+- Professional Quality: LAB color space for perceptual color matching, smart median-cut palette extraction, float-precision error diffusion, and a Web Worker so the UI stays smooth during heavy processing

-- Works Offline: After initial load, the application functions completely offline
+- Works Offline: After the initial load, the application functions completely offline

 Dithering Algorithms Explained